itesoro/tip/README.md

 - `add` new package by it's package specifier to the current environment (or specify environment using `-e`)
 - `create` create new environment
-- `init` create tip home and user configuration file at `~/.tip`
-- `install` download and install package(-s) so it's can be used within environment
+- `install` download, install and add package(-s) so it's can be used within environment
 - `list` print installed packages and their versions
 - `run` is used as `python` command except it uses active environment to import hook packages added into it
 - `uninstall` removes previously installed package(-s)
+- `info` current installation and environment info

 Show more info using `--help` with `tip` or concrete command.

 ## VSCode Integration

-In order to use tip with VSCode you must install `tip` and then provide path to `tip_run` executable as current interpreter.
-It will use **all installed libraries** in current tip home.
-Read more in `tip_run --help`.
+In order to use tip with VSCode you must install `tip` and then provide path to `tipython` executable as current interpreter.
+It will use **all installed libraries** in current tip directory.
+Read more in `tipython --help`.

 ## Glossary